apify/apify-docs/sources/platform/actors/development/programming_interface/metamorph.md

 ## Implementation guidelines

-To make your Actor compatibile with metamorph, use `Actor.getInput()` instead of `Actor.getValue(&#96;INPUT&#96;)`.
+To make your Actor compatible with metamorph, use `Actor.getInput()` instead of `Actor.getValue(&#96;INPUT&#96;)`.
 This method fetches the input using the correct key (_INPUT-METAMORPH-1_) for metamorphed runs, ensuring proper data retrieval in transformed Actor runs.

 :::note Runtime limits